Golgi apparatus

 The Golgi apparatus (/ˈɡɒldʒi/), also known as the Golgi complex, Golgi body, or simply the Golgi, is an organelle found in most eukaryotic cells.
 Part of the endomembrane system in the cytoplasm, it packages proteins into membrane-bound vesicles inside the cell before the vesicles are sent to their destination.
 It resides at the intersection of the secretory, lysosomal, and endocytic pathways.
 It is of particular importance in processing proteins for secretion, containing a set of glycosylation enzymes that attach various sugar monomers to proteins as the proteins move through the apparatus.

-It was identified in 1897 by the Italian biologist and pathologist Camillo Golgi and was named after him in 1898.
+The Golgi apparatus was identified in 1898 by the Italian biologist and pathologist Camillo Golgi.
+The organelle was later named after him in the 1910s.

 Discovery

-Owing to its large size and distinctive structure, the Golgi apparatus was one of the first organelles to be discovered and observed in detail.
+Because of its large size and distinctive structure, the Golgi apparatus was one of the first organelles to be discovered and observed in detail.
 It was discovered in 1898 by Italian physician Camillo Golgi during an investigation of the nervous system.
 After first observing it under his microscope, he termed the structure as apparato reticolare interno ("internal reticular apparatus").
-Some doubted the discovery at first, arguing that the appearance of the structure was merely an optical illusion created by the observation technique used by Golgi.
+Some doubted the discovery at first, arguing that the appearance of the structure was merely an optical illusion created by Golgi's observation technique.
 With the development of modern microscopes in the twentieth century, the discovery was confirmed.
-Early references to the Golgi apparatus referred to it by various names including the "Golgi–Holmgren apparatus", "Golgi–Holmgren ducts", and "Golgi–Kopsch apparatus".
-The term "Golgi apparatus" was used in 1910 and first appeared in the scientific literature in 1913, while "Golgi complex" was introduced in 1956.
+Early references to the Golgi apparatus referred to it by various names, including the Golgi–Holmgren apparatus, Golgi–Holmgren ducts, and Golgi–Kopsch apparatus.
+The term Golgi apparatus was used in 1910 and first appeared in scientific literature in 1913, while "Golgi complex" was introduced in 1956.

 Subcellular localization

 The subcellular localization of the Golgi apparatus varies among eukaryotes.
 In mammals, a single Golgi apparatus is usually located near the cell nucleus, close to the centrosome.
 Tubular connections are responsible for linking the stacks together.
 Localization and tubular connections of the Golgi apparatus are dependent on microtubules.
-In experiments it is seen that as microtubules are depolymerized the Golgi apparatuses lose mutual connections and become individual stacks throughout the cytoplasm.
+In experiments, it is seen that as microtubules are depolymerized, the Golgi apparatuses lose mutual connections and become individual stacks throughout the cytoplasm.
 In yeast, multiple Golgi apparatuses are scattered throughout the cytoplasm (as observed in Saccharomyces cerevisiae).
 In plants, Golgi stacks are not concentrated at the centrosomal region and do not form Golgi ribbons.
 Organization of the plant Golgi depends on actin cables and not microtubules.
 The common feature among Golgi is that they are adjacent to endoplasmic reticulum (ER) exit sites.